wp-plugins/chap-secure-login/readme.txt

 == Installation ==

-1. Upload the directory `CHAPSecureLogin` to the `/wp-content/plugins/` directory (Example: /wp-content/plugins/CHAPSecureLogin/ )
+1. Upload the directory `chap-secure-login` to the `/wp-content/plugins/` directory (Example: /wp-content/plugins/chap-secure-login/ )
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. After this, have fun!!

 == Change Log ==

+Version 1.5.2

+*  Nothing special, just an icon to notify the encryption password!

 Version 1.5.1